ranapat/hal/README.md

 or
 ```/path/```

+#### Important!

-Important! you cannot put more than one variables after each other.
+You cannot put more than one *wildest* variables in a row.
 The first one will take all possible (hungry matching).
-Cases like `{!name1}{!name2}` will result in all values going into `name1` and nothing in `name2`
+Cases like `{!name1}{!name2}` will result in all values going into `name1` and nothing in `name2`.
+Also make sure that *wildest* will always match even if it's null.
+Make sure you do not match false positive results because of this.

 ## How to get it